 This is a record of all 180s and 171s scored at SDA-ranked tournaments

-by our members in the 2012-13 season.
-Only maximums included in the tournament
+by our members in the 2013-14 season.
+Congratulations to the winners

 Records on this site date back only as far as the 2000-1 season.
 If you have earlier records and archives in your possession, please contact the SDA